There are two main types of life insurance: term and whole. We offer term life insurance.

 Unlike term life policies, whole life insurance policies (also known as “permanent life insurance”) offer coverage for your entire life.
 In addition to paying a death benefit, whole life policies also have the ability to build cash value over time.
 You can borrow against or withdraw from this cash value while you’re alive.

-As a result of whole life’s ability to earn interest and accumulate cash value, however, these policies tend to be more complex and more expensive than term life insurance.
-Certain fees and expenses associated with whole life policies will reduce the cash value, which can, in turn, affect the benefit amounts.
+However, as a result of whole life’s ability to earn interest and accumulate cash value, these policies tend to be more complex and more expensive than term life insurance.
+Certain fees and expenses associated with whole life policies may reduce the cash value, which can, in turn, affect the benefit amounts.

-Like many term life insurance policies, term life insurance from Fabric can be converted to whole life down the line if you wish.
+The term life insurance offered by Fabric can be converted to whole life down the line, if you wish, without any additional underwriting requirements.